-- 1. Pre-doctoral Internship is the only Plan of Study course left to complete during the Summer semester (CPY784 or GRD595) - 2.
-Dissertation defense must be completed successfully before Spring graduation deadline - 3.
-Apply for Summer graduation by Graduate College early deadline (announced via email to listserv) - Must be enrolled in a minimum of 1.0 credit during the Summer semester.
+- 1. Pre-doctoral Internship is the only Plan of Study course left to complete during the Summer semester (CPY 784 or GRD 595) - 2.
+Dissertation defense must be completed successfully before Spring graduation deadline set by Graduate College. - 3.
+Apply for Summer graduation by Graduate College early deadline (announced via email to listserv) - 4.
+Must be enrolled in a minimum of 1.0 credit of CPY 784 or GRD 595 during the final Summer semester.
 Student may be enrolled in other classes during graduation term but those classes may not be included on the Plan of Study.

 CCP Program Hooding does not have the same restrictions.
 All graduates for Spring and the following Summer and Fall are permitted to participate.
-Students should contact the Program Coordinator with questions about participating
+Students should contact the program coordinator with questions about participating.